jinyung2/Crypto-Tracker/backend/README.md

 If login fails, a json file containing a `reason` will be returned (Does not specify what the error is).

 ### `/coin/<id>`
-#### Compatible Methods: Get
+#### Compatible Methods: GET
 Used to search for specific coins.
-NOTE that this route is still in development, so the information might change in the future
+NOTE that this route is still in development, so the information might change in the future.

 `id` can either be the id of a coin, or the symbol of a coin.

 #### Response
-if a coin with the given `id` is found, then a json file is returned containing:
+If a coin with the given `id` is found, then a json file is returned containing:
 * `name`: The name of the coin
 * `id`: the id of the coin
 * `symbol`: the symbol of the coin
 * `priceUsd`: The current price, in USD, of the coin

+### `/watchlist`
+#### Compatible Methods: GET
+Used to get the watchlist of a specific user.
+NOTE that this route is still in development, so the information might change in the future.

+Route expects a `token` to be passed in through the `bearer` header.

+#### Response
+Returns json file with a `wachlist`: an array containing the names of the coins that the user has in their watchlist.

+### `/watchlist/<id>`
+#### Compatible Methods: POST, DELETE
+Used to add or delete elements from a user's watchlist.
+NOTE that this route is still in development, so the information might change in the future.

+`id` is the name of coin.
+Can be updated to also work with symbols